mongodb/docs/source/utilities/mongotop.rst

 Synopsis
 --------

-The ``mongotop`` utility provides an overview
+The ``mongotop`` utility provides a method to track the amount of time spent on read and write activity for a MongoDB instance. ``mongotop`` provides statistics on the per-collection level.
+In default operation, mongotop returns values every second.

 .. seealso::

    For more information about monitoring MongoDB, see :doc:`/administration/monitoring`.

-   For more background on various other MongoDB status outputs see:
+   For additional background on various other MongoDB status outputs
+   see:

    - :doc:`/reference/server-status`
    - :doc:`/reference/replica-status`